USCSchaefferCenterDataCore/Schaeffer-Dementia-Algorithm/README.md

 # Schaeffer-Dementia-Algorithm
 Schaeffer Center Verification Algorithm for Identifying Dementia in Claims Data

-Start with Technical Documentation in /documentation/folder.
+See Technical Documentation in /documentation/ folder for detailed information